 The radiologist should be consulted for the appropriate imaging test to determine the location and extent of the abscess.

-The patient should be monitored by the critical care specialist, thoracic, and otolaryngologist.
+The patient should be monitored by the critical care specialist and otolaryngologist.

 The patient needs close monitoring of the vitals, oxygenation, and ventilation by the nurses.
 Any deviation from normal parameters should be immediately communicated to the interprofessional team because the risk of airway compromise is high.
 In addition, most patients are not able to eat for weeks or months, and thus, a dietary consult for TPN should be ordered.

-Most patients need extensive rehabilitation to regain muscle strength, joint movement, and speech.
-For those who undergo a tracheostomy, respiratory therapy follow up is necessary for teaching the patient about tracheal care and the process of weaning.
+Some patients may require extensive rehabilitation to regain muscle strength, joint movement, and speech.
+For those who undergo a tracheostomy, respiratory therapy follow-up is necessary for teaching the patient about tracheal care and the process of weaning.